navigation

 Where My (Our) Head’s At

+It still feels a bit strange writing this down.
 Some days it feels exciting.
 Other days it feels like a lot.
 Sometimes it feels like too much.

 The thought of leaving family, the kids, and a grandson is difficult.
 But like I said earlier, we wouldn’t stop any of our family moving away.
 They are already in different corners of the UK as it is, and we know they wouldn’t stop us.

-But we keep coming back to the same thought - we’ve spent years doing what we should do.
+But we keep coming back to the same thought.
+We’ve spent years doing what we should do.
 Working, paying the mortgage, building something stable, bringing up a family, and doing the right stuff.

 And all that has been right.

-But this feels like something WE want to do.
+But this feels like something we want to do.

 This isn’t locked in.
 It’s not a perfect plan, and it doesn’t need to be.
 I’ll keep adding to this as we go, changing bits when reality gets in the way, or when something better comes along.